FifthMarauder99/Computer_Vision_A/README.md

 truncated quadratic function.
 As we consider the message from the previous iteration, at the first iteration we initialize the message with 0.
 Afterwards, this message will be updated in every iteration.
-In the message passing process, in each iteration (let's say at time = t) every pixel calculate the total cost (disparity cost, transition cost, and message cost from their neighbors) and pass it to their neighbor in the right, left, up, and down direction.
-To sum up, here is the
+In the message passing process, in each iteration (let's say at time = t) every pixel calculate the total cost (disparity cost, transition cost, and message cost from their neighbors except the node that the message is passing to) and pass it to their neighbor in the right, left, up, and down direction.
+To sum up, here is the algorithm:
-flow:

     for i in range(max_iteration):
         Every pixel calculate total cost and pass the message to the right direction